Onelinerhub/onelinerhub/python-pandas/how-to-change-nan-values-to-0.md

-# How to change nan values to 0
+# How to change nan values to zero

 ```python
 import pandas as pd